 Interest on the term loans may accrue, calculated according to the term selected by CCS, based on a base rate, PRIBOR (Prague Interbank Offered Rate), plus a margin and a mandatory cost.
 The margin is determined based on CCS's leverage ratio and ranges from 0.95% to 1.75% for the "Facility A" term loan and from 2.00% to 2.50% for the "Facility B" term loan.
-As of March 31, 2010, the interest rate on "Facility A" equaled 2.50 and the interest rate on "Facility B" equaled 3.55.
+As of December 31, 2009, the interest rate on "Facility A" equaled 2.71% and the interest rate on "Facility B" equaled 3.56%.
 Interest on overdue amounts will accrue at a rate equal to the applicable interest rate plus 1.00% per annum.

-CCS is required to pay the following fees with respect to CCS's term loans: (i) an annual agency fee in the amount of €20,000, (ii) an annual security agency fee in the amount of CZK 420,000 (\$0.23 million), and (iii) a one-time arrangement fee.
+CCS is required to pay the following fees with respect to CCS's term loans: (i) an annual agency fee in the amount of $\leq 20,000$ , (ii) an annual security agency fee in the amount of CZK 420,000 (\$0.23 million), and (iii) a one-time arrangement fee.

 The CCS Credit Facility agreement contains a number of negative covenants restricting, among other things, indebtedness, investments, liens, dispositions of assets, change of business, restricted payments (including dividends), mergers and acquisitions, transactions with affiliates and prepayments of indebtedness.
 The agreement also contains financial covenants including a leverage ratio requirement, a debt service cover ratio requirement, an equity ratio requirement and a liquidity ratio requirement, all of which are tested quarterly.
-CCS is currently required to maintain a leverage ratio of not greater than 3.50 to 1, and beginning July 1, 2010, CCS will be required to maintain a leverage ratio of not less than 1.20 to 1, an equity ratio of not less than 0.20 to 1, and a liquidity ratio not less than 1.00 to 1.
-As of March 31, 2010, CCS was in compliance with each of the covenants under the CCS Credit Facility agreement.
+CCS is currently required to maintain a leverage ratio of not greater than 3.50 to 1, and beginning July 1, 2010, CCS will be required to maintain a leverage ratio of not greater than 3.25 to 1.
+CCS is required to maintain a debt service coverage ratio of not less than 1.20 to 1, an equity ratio of not less than 0.20 to 1, and a liquidity ratio not less than 1.00 to 1.
+As of December 31, 2009, CCS was in compliance with each of the covenants under the CCS Credit Facility agreement.